Akela-Plugins/Akela/docs/_plugins/00-home.md

 $ cd Akela
 $ install -d ~/Arduino/libraries/
 $ ln -s $(pwd)/lib/* ~/Arduino/libraries/
+$ ln -s $(pwd)/hardware ~/Arduino/hardware
 ```

-Of course, the Model 01 hardware support also needs to be installed, but that is
-out of the scope for this document, for now.
-With the Model 01 support installed
-for the IDE, and after the above few lines, when we start up the IDE, the
+After these, when we start up the IDE, the `File/Examples` menu will have all
-`File/Examples` menu will have all the available examples under the "*Examples
-from Custom Libraries*" heading.
+the available examples under the "*Examples from Custom Libraries*" heading.
 Select one from there, and we can start playing!

 ## Plugins and Extensions